Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Introduction

 The aim of this article is to propose a complete validation framework for variance-based UQ metrics, based on the concept of \emph{conditional} calibration and its complementary aspects of \emph{consistency} (conditional calibration with respect to uncertainty) and \emph{adaptivity} (conditional calibration with respect to input features).

-The next section (Sect.\,\ref{subsec:Validation-model-var}) introduces the notations and theoretical elements.
-The validation methods are presented in Sect.\,\ref{subsec:Consistency-testing} and applied to a running example.
-The main conclusions of this study are presented Sect.\,\ref{sec:Conclusion}.
+It is well known that average calibration is not sufficient to establish the reliability of ML-UQ predictions.
+This study goes one step further and is designed to alert ML users that conditional calibration with respect to uncertainty (consistency), as commonly tested by reliability diagrams\emph{\citep{Guo2017,Laves2020,Levi2020,Scalia2020,Levi2022,Busk2022,Vazquez-Salazar2022},} does not guarantee individual calibration.
+In order to approach individual calibration, it is necessary to ensure conditional calibration with respect to input features (adaptivity).
+As reliability diagrams are not designed to deal with adaptivity, a more convenient statistical framework dealing homogeneously with consistency and adaptivity is proposed.
+The corresponding workflow is illustrated in Fig.\,\ref{fig:Flowchart}.

+Note that for the sake of brevity, I present here only methods for variance-based UQ metrics, but the approach can be directly transposed to interval-based metrics\citep{Pernot2023_Arxiv}.
+Also, this study does not offer advice nor recipes on how to achieve good conditional calibration.